AMICI-dev/AMICI/documentation/README.md

 created within `documentation/`.
 Graphics for documentation are kept in `documentation/gfx/`.

+Some guidelines:

-Note that there are some incompatibilities of Github Markdown and Doxygen Markdown.
+* Note that there are some incompatibilities of Github Markdown and Doxygen Markdown.
 Ideally documentation should be written in a format compatible with both.
   This affects for example images links which currently cause trouble in Doxygen.

-Where possible, relative links are preferred over absolute links.
+* Where possible, relative links are preferred over absolute links.
 However, they should work with both Github and Doxygen and ideally with local files for offline use.

+* Please stick to the limit of 80 characters per line for readability of raw Markdown files where possible.

+  However, note that some Markdown interpreters can handle line breaks within links and headings, whereas others cannot.
+Here, compatibility is preferred over linebreaks.

+* Avoid trailing whitespace

 ## Maintaining the list of publications